 After CAMTECO, he was hired by Islacom as Transport Network (exchanges and transmission) Manager of Islacom’s fixed-line telephone network covering the Visayas region.
 After 1 year of service, Islacom was bought by Ayala and merged into Globe @Tattoo Landlines.

-- Consultancy on Telecom/Datacomm/VoIP
+- Consultancy on Telecom/Datacomm/VoIP systems and infra-structure

 - Linux servers – file server, backup server